JonasCEPartners/Resold-LCA-JSON-Structure/README.md

 - **GitHub Repository URL:** [combined_resold.copy.json](./combined_resold.copy.json)

-All values has been replaced with "1" for security reasons.

 ### Using the HTML Templates

 The HTML templates provided in this repository can be used to input and display CO2 calculation data.